Collab4exaNBody/hippoLBM/doc/paper/joss/paper.md

 Despite its many advantages, LBM has some limitations.
 Its classical formalism relies on a low-compressibility assumption and is therefore mainly suited to flows characterized by low Mach numbers.
 In addition, difficulties can arise in situations with strong pressure gradients or highly turbulent regimes.
 These limitations are nonetheless the subject of extensive ongoing work aimed at improving numerical stability and broadening the range of application of the method.

-This method is particularly attractive because it can be coupled with other techniques, such as the Immersed Boundary Method (IBM), enabling the simulation of complex fluid-particle interactions relevant to nuclear engineering scenarios.
+This method remains particularly attractive because it can be coupled with other techniques, such as the Immersed Boundary Method (IBM), enabling the simulation of complex fluid-particle interactions relevant to nuclear engineering scenarios.

 To enable such couplings, we developed a framework that expresses each elementary operation (I/O, numerical schemes, analyses) as an operator and connects operators via slots.
 In this paper, we concentrate on the `HippoLBM` code, derived from legacy LBM/DEM software and refactored for GPU execution and hybrid MPI+GPU parallelization.

 # Principle of the LBM

 In LBM, velocity space is discretized into a finite set of directions $\mathbf{e}_i$.
-The continuous distribution function is replaced by a set of discrete functions $f_i(\mathbf{r},t)$ associated with the different lattice directions:
+The continuous distribution function is replaced by a set of discrete functions $f_i(\mathbf{r},t)$ associated with the different lattice directions.

-$$
-f_i(\mathbf{r},t) = f(\mathbf{r},\mathbf{e}_i,t),
-$$

-with $i=0,\dots,q-1$, where $q$ is the number of discrete directions of the lattice.

 The time evolution of the distribution functions relies on two successive steps: collision and streaming.
 In the BGK (*Bhatnagar-Gross-Krook*) model, the collision operator is modeled as a simple relaxation toward an equilibrium distribution:

 $$
 f_i^*(\mathbf{r},t) = f_i(\mathbf{r},t) - \frac{\Delta t}{\tau}\left(f_i(\mathbf{r},t)-f_i^{eq}(\mathbf{r},t)\right),